Recent studies indicate cannabinoid therapy may be successful in treating OCD.

 Based on the quality of their data, they stated, “we recommend that individuals with OCD symptoms avoid using cannabis because they may be more vulnerable to the development of problematic use and cannabis use disorder.”
 Keep in mind this is a survey, and the cannabis consumption did not follow clinical protocol and was self-administered.
 They found evidence of correlation, but not causation.
 There is an important difference.

-Cannabis and OCD and the Future
+The Future of Cannabis and OCD

 There is at least one clinical trial underway exploring the relationship between cannabis and OCD.
 This trial is a small pilot study, looking at, “whether certain components of the marijuana plant, known as ‘cannabinoids,’ may help to reduce symptoms in patients with OCD.”
 It will also look into whether different cannabinoids, THC and CBD, produce different results.